 People can comment while you’re live streaming, allowing you to answer in real-time.

-This makes going live the perfect time to answer any FAQs you receive about your business.
+This makes going live the perfect time to answer questions you receive about your business.

-So you get the benefit of building trust with your viewers while also likely seeing a boost in organic growth and engagement.
+So you get the benefit of building trust with your viewers while also seeing a boost in engagement.